Video Game Hall of Fame’s 2020 class: Bejeweled, Centipede, King’s Quest, and Minecraft

 Minecraft

 With its endless play possibilities, Minecraft has become a global phenomenon since its introduction in 2009.
 Players in a worldwide, online community make their own creations using sets of pixilated blocks that they mine and use to build elaborate structures.
 The game offers nearly unlimited opportunities for creativity.
-As of 2019, the game had sold more than 176 million copies across all platforms, with more copies sold for consoles than for personal computers.
+As of 2019, it had sold more than 176 million copies across all platforms, with more copies sold for consoles than for personal computers.

 The Strong’s digital games curator Andrew Borman said Minecraft’s success speaks to the maturing of video games as a cultural touchstone.
 No longer do game creators need to obsess about having the most realistic looking graphics.
 Minecraft features a retro simplicity that hearkens back to fondly remembered days of 8-bit computers, he said, and it’s a validation of the indie gaming movement.